nilscodes/reach-your-people/docs/diagrams/architecture.md

 The publishing integrations are the different systems that will be built to bring the published messages to the end users.
 They read messages from the publishing queue and are solely responsible for the delivery.
 When messages reach the integration, all decisions with regards to eligibility and verification should have been made, and only integration-related issues should prevent the delivery (for example rejecting direct messages from the corresponding Discord bot or blocked email addresses).

 ### Cardano, Discord, Twilio, etc...
-These external systems already exist and are connected to either as read, read-write or write-only systems.
+These external systems already exist and are connected to as read, read-write or write-only systems, depending on the associated service/integration.

 ## 📝 Notes